TritonDataCenter/manatee/docs/user-guide.md

 ## Architectural Components
 ### Shard Overview
-This is the component diagram of a fully setup Manatee Shard.
+This is the component diagram of a fully setup Manatee shard.
 Much of the details of each Manatee node itself has been simplified, with detailed descriptions in later sections.